tenzir/tenzir/web/docs/understand/language/operators/put.md

 # put

-Reduce the input to the specified fields in the input data in the specified order with the specified values.
+Returns new events with the specified fields only.

 ## Synopsis